-One of the few things C said to me after the initial reveal was not to ghost on her.
+One of the few things Painter said to me after the initial reveal was not to ghost on her.
 “Don’t disappear.”

 And I didn’t.

-Not every moment.
-Not every day.
-I was trying to give her time until she was ready.
-In response, she sent me a couple of notes telling me she loves me and was heartbroken.
+I didn’t do this every moment and every day.
+I was working to give Painter time until she was ready.
+In response, Painter sent me a couple of notes telling me she loves me and was heartbroken.

 Somewhere what is intended as a sincere, heartfelt passionate outreach started to be described by others as part of a harassing, controlling, and dark pattern.
 If anyone is hijacking the narrative it is those people projecting their issues onto our relationship without any experience inside our home, finances, history, or sex life.

-I became someone with pathological issues and she became a victim.
+I became someone with pathological issues and Painter became a victim.

-The arrogance of that perspective is that it assumes C, in her jealousy, grief, and pain, isn’t smart enough to know what she needs and wants.
+The arrogance of Victim-Villain narrative is the assumption that Painter, in her jealousy, grief, and pain, isn’t smart enough to know what she needs and wants.
 After all, as a liar and adulterer, I’m clearly a real catch.

 1. It’s my fault.
 I did all of this.
-Her ghosting is the consequence of my infidelity
+Painter ghosting is the consequence of my infidelity

 Is it any wonder I’m not sleeping?
 My brain is trying to kill me.